 • SELECT/RIGHT Arrow Button

-Press and release the SELECT/RIGHT arrow button to access/select the information screens or sub-menu screens of a main menu item.
+button to access/select the information screens or sub-menu screens of a main menu item.
 Press and hold the SELECT/RIGHT arrow button for two seconds to reset displayed/selected features that can be reset.

 • LEFT Arrow Button